 Do I need a bassinet for my baby?

 While the various best bassinets on our list have various weight limits, bassinets are generally for babies under 6 months of age.
-Unless your baby is young, then, 0-3 months, the purchase of a bassinet may not be justified.
+Unless your baby is young, let’s say 0-3 months, then the purchase of a bassinet may not be justified.

 Though a bassinet is not necessary, its purpose is to provide a smaller, safe sleeping place for your child.
 Maybe you would like to have a portable bassinet if you are often away from home with your baby for longer periods of time, or a bassinet that can be fixed on or beside your bed so that you can check on your young baby at night and have easy access for nursing.

 Or perhaps your baby seems lost in a standard-sized crib and more comfortable in a smaller, more cozy space.
 Which bassinet you choose will depend upon your specific needs.

 The American Academy of Pediatrics recommends that your baby should not sleep in your bed.
 Keeping baby in the same room, but in their own sleeping space is ideal.